The New Adventures of Little Toot

-The New Adventures of Little Toot is a 1992 animated feature film directed by Doug Parker.
+The New Adventures of Little Toot is a 1992 Chinese animated feature film directed by Doug Parker.
 It is based on the children's book character Little Toot, and follows an episode of Shelley Duvall's Bedtime Stories made by the same team in 1992.

 Plot

 The movie starts with three dogs in a storm.
 The father sends his children to a lifeboat while he stays on his ship.
 In the morning, Salty the Seagull and Echo the Dolphin notice the pups and bring them aboard the deck.
 Echo goes looking for Captain Dogwood, the father of the pups.
 The pups introduce themselves as Andy and Tina.
 Salty agrees to help find their father because he knows him.
 The only way to get to him is with Little Toot, a tugboat who used to be the busiest and proudest until the boats no longer needed him and he sat in the docks feeling sorry for himself until he grew dirty and messy and became the home for three cats, who make anything miserable.

 They plan to dispose of the cats by scaring them, since cats are scared of dogs.
 At first the cats are petrified, but once they realize they are just puppies, they feel much less intimidated.
 The pups want them off Toot, but they refuse saying they need him to collect a shipment sardines they heard Dogwood was delivering.
 They also threaten to throw the pups overboard and feed them to a shark, until Salty gives Toot the encouragement he needs to get shoo the cats away.
 Toot uses his hose on the cats since they also hate water.
 It works and the cats run away.
 The crew then start to clean Toot up until he is ship shape once again.
 Echo returns and tells them that Dogwood is shipwrecked on an island.
 Salty goes to collect his most favorite food, Percy's Perfect Purple Pickle Pelican Pellets, while the others collect bubble gum and ice cream.
 As Little Toot chugs off, the cat Claws leader vows to use him to find all the sardines.

 As Salty boards Toot, the gang travels many miles and destinations until they meet Typhoon Tessie, the weather lady.
 She proclaims that she knows what happen to Dogwood, saying she was responsible for the storm because it is her job to create the weather.
 She warns them that she must have her job to make sure the weather changes.
 She soon starts her weather storm and the gang battles through the weather.
 Meanwhile, the cats try to reach Toot, but battling the weather makes it difficult for them.
 They call out to the crew, and Toot heads back to save them.